 Background: Arum conophalloides (A. conophalloides) is a wild edible delicate plant, widely used in traditional medicine.

-Objective: This study aimed to examine the effects of A. conophalloides extracts on biochemical, molecular, and histopathological changes in rat.
+Objective: This study aimed to examine the effects of A. conophalloides extracts on biochemical, molecular, and histopathological changes in the rat.

-Method: Fifty adult male Sprague-Dawley rats were divided into 5 groups (10 each) as follows: G1 or control, received distilled water; G2 and G3, treated with the aqueous extract at doses of 200 and 400 mg/kg; G4 and G5, treated with the hydroalcoholic extract at doses of 200 and 400 mg/kg.
+Methods: Fifty adult male Sprague-Dawley rats were divided into 5 groups (10 each) as follows: G1 or control, received distilled water; G2 and G3, treated with the aqueous extract at doses of 200 and 400 mg/kg; G4 and G5, treated with the hydroalcoholic extract at doses of 200 and 400 mg/kg.
 Prior to and at the end of the experiments, the serum levels of biochemistry parameters and the relative expression of miR-122 were assessed.
 Moreover, the liver and kidney tissues were examined microscopically.

 Results: Liver and kidney tissues showed normal structure in all groups.
 There were no significant changes in biochemical indices or the expression of miR-122 in the extract-treated groups at the dose of 200 mg/kg.
 However, the group that received the aqueous extract at the dose of 400 mg/kg exhibited a significantly lower level of HDL, LDL, ALT, and ALP in comparison to the control.
-Additionally, miR-122 expression in this group exhibited 10-fold increase (P=0.009).
+Additionally, miR-122 expression in this group exhibited a 10-fold increase (P=0.009).

 Conclusion: The serum level of hepatocyte-specific miR-122 will be more helpful in detecting hepatic changes in early stages than ALT and AST activity or histopathological evaluations of liver sections.
-Our findings highlight the potential hepatotoxicity of A. conophalloides aqueous extract in rat model.
+Our findings highlight the potential hepatotoxicity of A. conophalloides aqueous extract in a rat model.